STRML/react-router-component/docs/index.md

       }
     })

-You also need to `MainPage` and `UserPage` components (these are just regular React components) or require them from a different module:
+You also need to define `MainPage` and `UserPage` components (these are just regular React components) or require them from a different module:

     var MainPage = React.createClass({...})
     var UserPage = React.createClass({...})